 Pre-Lab Preparation: Success in organic lab depends on advance preparation.
 Students who come to class prepared get better results, get done faster, and, most importantly, tend to have fewer accidents.
 Therefore, there are several things that students must do BEFORE coming to the lab.
 One major component of the pre-lab assignment is to thoroughly read and understand the experimental procedure that is posted on Sakai.
 Students must also watch any videos posted on Sakai about the experiment.
-Finally, students must complete the pre-lab exercise posted on Sakai before every experiment.
+Before coming to class, students must complete the pre-lab exercises posted on Sakai.
 Pre-lab exercises have unlimited attempts until the due date.
-A student must attempt every question and score a minimum of 80% of the available points on the pre-lab in order to be eligible to complete that experiment.
-To allow time for the pre-lab exercises to be checked, the due date for all pre-lab exercises will be 30 minutes before class begins.
-No pre-labs will be accepted less than 30 minutes before class, and students who don't complete the pre-lab as instructed will not be allowed to perform the experiment.
+A student must attempt every question and score a minimum of 80% of the available points on the prelab exercises for an experiment to be eligible to complete that experiment in lab.
+To allow time for the pre-lab assignments to be checked before class and to minimize last-minute, rushed preparation, the due date for prelab exercises will be 30 minutes before class begins.
+No late pre-labs will be accepted, and students who don't complete the pre-lab as instructed will not be allowed to perform the experiment.